Dining Out 25 minutes 09 July 2024

 Price: $60 dinner menu

 Vestry is a foolproof destination for guests craving a quiet evening in an intimate setting.
-Steering this One Star kitchen's reins is Australian-born Chef Shaun Hergatt, whose admiration for Japanese culinary technique and elements is clear and woven into the seasonal vegetable- and seafood-based menu.
+Steering this kitchen's reins is Australian-born Chef Shaun Hergatt, whose admiration for Japanese culinary technique and elements is clear and woven into the seasonal vegetable- and seafood-based menu.

 Inspector notes: "Risotto with diced white asparagus is lovely but the diced, seared, glazed eel served on top is a clever embellishment.
 Tender, flavorful slow-cooked lamb neck with a dark, rich, Bourgogne reduction is another standout dish that speaks to the season"